jackburton79/bescreencapture/README.md

 * Francois Revol,
 * Andrew Bachmann for the help,
 * Marcin Konicki for the web space and support,
-* Zumi for the icons,
+* Zumi and Pete Goodeve for the icons,
+* Every Haiku contributor
 * and to anyone I forgot.